ashleychontos/pySYD/README.md

 ## Attribution

-If you make use of `pySYD` in your work, please cite our [JOSS paper](https://arxiv.org/abs/2108.00582).
-The recommended BibTeX entry for this citation is:
+If you make use of `pySYD` in your work, please cite our [JOSS paper](https://arxiv.org/abs/2108.00582):

     {@ARTICLE{2021arXiv210800582C,
            author = {{Chontos}, Ashley and {Huber}, Daniel and {Sayeed}, Maryum and {Yamsiri}, Pavadol},